prestongarno/kotlinq/README.md

 Functions exactly like nested types, but instead fields should be delegated to the `list( init: () -> T )` utility method

 ### queries and mutations
-The queries from classes like shown above are generated on-the-fly and submitted, providing a `Query<E : Result>` callback handle in order to be notified of the results.
-Example query generated from a test case:
+The queries from classes like shown above are generated on-the-fly and submitted, providing a `Query<Result>` for a callback.
+Example query generated from the above class:

+<sup>* syntax errors: the payload generation is still in progress </sup>

 ```
+  {
+    getUser(
       QueryFooBar {
         name
         repositories(
             affiliations: [ OWNER, COLLABORATOR ],